Pancasila: Criticism

-The International Humanist and Ethical Union (IHEU) has criticized the first sila because it does not include a right to atheism, i.e. a rejection of theistic belief.
-The IHEU argued that this enables a culture of repression against atheists and that, as long as Indonesian law only recognizes the religions of Buddhism, Confucianism, Hinduism, and Islam, as well as both Catholic and Protestant Christianity, people who did not identify with any of them, including atheists, would "continue to experience official discrimination."
+The International Humanist and Ethical Union (IHEU) has criticized the first sila for failing to protect the right to atheism or irreligion.
+The IHEU argues that this omission enables a culture of repression against atheists.
+Because Indonesian law officially recognizes only six religions (Buddhism, Catholicism, Confucianism, Hinduism, Islam, and Protestantism), human rights organizations argue that individuals who do not identify with these state-sanctioned faiths experience institutionalized discrimination.